pyfarm/pyfarm-docs/source/index.rst

     These documents are still undergoing revision

 PyFarm is a Python based distributed job system which is intended to be easy to deploy and maintain.
-Initially developed to be used solely by the Visual Effects industry there is the intention to expand into other areas as well such as the general scientific community.
-For additional information see the index below.
+Initially developed for individual use new revisions have been engineered with larger deployments in mind.

-**Table of Contents**
+**Contents**

 .. toctree::
     :maxdepth: 3